How the Film Look Really Works: A Colorist's Guide to Film Emulation

 Darius Khondji, ASC, AFC, cinematographer (Marty Supreme, Se7en)

-Film/Emulsion emulates that whole behavior as closely as it can, the contrast move, the slight tint, and the minute color shifts that ride along with it, rather than the brightness slider most tools label "push/pull."
+Film/Emulsion emulates that whole behavior as closely as it can, the contrast move, the slight tint, and the minute color shifts that ride along with it, where most tools give you only a brightness slider.

 Cross-processing

 Cross-processing runs a stock through the wrong chemistry, a negative developed in reversal chemistry, or a reversal stock like Ektachrome run through ECN-2.
+Not every stock can even take it.
+Some films, like Kodachrome, keep their color-forming chemistry in the developer, so the film itself has nothing to cross-process and swapping the process does nothing.
+The ones people actually cross-process, like Ektachrome, hold their color in the film, which is what makes the mismatch possible.
 The mismatch throws color and contrast into stylized, sometimes extreme territory and tends to add grain.
-It's the most overtly "broken" of these looks, and used deliberately it's a strong creative signature rather than a faithful reproduction.
+It's the most overtly "broken" of these looks, and used deliberately it's a strong creative signature in its own right.
 Euphoria's second season is a recent high-profile case, shot largely on revived Ektachrome cross-processed for its dreamlike, slightly unstable color.

 None of these is a single "film look," and that's the whole point.
 A 50-speed negative and a 500-speed negative are different images.
 So are a normal develop and a bleach bypass, a negative and a reversal stock.
-That range is exactly why a believable film toolset has to reproduce specific, measured processes, not hand you one slider labeled "film."
+That range is exactly why a believable film toolset has to reproduce the specific, measured processes that make the look.

-Why a physics model beats a "film look"
+Why a real film chain beats a "film look"

 Everything in this guide points to the same conclusion: the film look is a system of physical processes, and you can't capture a system in a single baked result.
 That's the real difference between Film/Emulsion and a "film look" LUT or preset.